IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 title: UID2 Client-Server Integration Guide for Mobile
 sidebar_label: Client-Server Integration for Mobile
 pagination_label: UID2 Client-Server Integration Guide for Mobile
-description: Information about setting up a client-server mobile integration.
+description: Setting up a mobile integration with token generate on server and refresh on client.
 hide_table_of_contents: false
 sidebar_position: 04
-displayed_sidebar: sidebarPublishers
 ---

 import Tabs from '@theme/Tabs';